zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 ![after-dynamic-import-still-working](https://media.giphy.com/media/3o7buf4zcCkBnlL0jK/giphy.gif)

+## Gotcha: You have to dynamic import ALL references

+You could have `MyComponent` and `OtherComponent`, both of which included `react-dates`.

+The `react-dates` section of code would only be removed from the initial clientside bundle if both `MyComponent` and `OtherComponent` were dynamically imported.

+**Any static import, ensures the component and all decendants are in the clientside bundle.**

 # Understand: So how does it work?

 Where is did the component go?
 How does it work?